 If you’re driving, the Horseshoe Bay ferry runs between West Vancouver and Nanaimo on Vancouver Island and takes about about 1.5 hours each way.
 Once you’re on Vancouver Island, take Highway 4 all the way west from Nanaimo to Tofino (2.5-3 hours).
 While It’s a bit pricey to drive on to B.C.
 Ferries, it’s a scenic, albeit slow and windy, drive.

 I’ve saved all of the locations on my Tofino Travel Guide to my Google Maps so you can simply click here to access it.

 Have you been to Tofino before or is it still on your bucket list?
-If you’ve been, I’d love to hear what your favourite restaurants and activities in Tofino are, and what season is best to visit Tofino in your opinion.
+If you’ve been, I’d love to hear what your favourite restaurants and activities in Tofino are, and if I include them in my guide to Tofino.
 Comment below!